aimeos/aimeos-docs/content/cronjobs/catalog-csv-import.md

 Not all data in the CSV file is already in the required format.
 Maybe the text encoding isn't UTF-8, the date is not in ISO format or something similar.
 In order to convert the data before it's imported, you can specify a list of converter objects that should be applied to the data from the CSV file.

-To each field in the CSV file, you can apply one or more converters, e.g. to encode a Latin text to UTF8 for the second CSV field via the [controller/common/catalog/import/csv/converter](../config/controller-common/catalog-import.md#converter) or - specific for the job controller - [controller/jobs/catalog/import/csv/converter](../config/controller-jobs/catalog-import.md#converter) settings:
+To each field in the CSV file, you can apply one or more converters, e.g. to encode a Latin text to UTF8 for the second CSV field via the [controller/jobs/catalog/import/csv/converter](../config/controller-jobs/catalog-import.md#converter) settings:

 ```php
 [